mohitmishra786/inside-the-machine/_chapters/chapter-03-reverse-engineering-tools-and-techniques.md

 4. **Tool Combination Challenge**: Choose a simple network client application.
 Use a combination of static analysis, dynamic analysis, and network monitoring tools to understand how it communicates with its server.
 Document the protocol format based solely on your reverse engineering.

-5. **Obfuscation Experiment**: Write a simple program, then apply basic obfuscation techniques (string encryption, control flow obfuscation).
-Exchange your obfuscated program with a classmate or colleague and attempt to reverse engineer each other's programs.
-Discuss the challenges and effective approaches.